 As explained in the beginning, hacking is on the rise and hacks take place at any company.
 To quote Robert Mueller (former director of the FBI): “the question is not if a company gets hacked, but when a company gets hacked”.
 In a time when security breaches happen at an increasing rate, sufficient security should be on top of every company’s to-do list.
 How to assure sufficient security is a question which correspondingly is relevant for all companies.
 Often, part of the security is upgrading password requirements and forcing quarterly renewal of the password.
 However, this also leads to behaviour amongst employees which endangers the security.
 Consequently, a way should be found to upgrade the security level without causing reckless behaviour.
 One way to do so is the implementation of multi factor authentication, even though it can frustrate employees, it is an improvement in the process of granting access to users and prevents unauthorized access to systems and applications.
 Besides the possible frustration, there are still possibilities for hackers to bypass the multi factor authentication.
 Optimally, companies start implementing zero trust security models, leading to a network environment which is not only protected at the point of entrance but also secures the network from within and prevents hackers who have gained access to roam free within the network.

-Hence, instead of merely controlling the password settings and configuration, organizations should focus on the implementation of zero trust approaches to security to improve the security within the company without causing negligent and risky behaviour amongst their employees.
+Hence, instead of merely controlling the password settings and configuration, IT audit firms should also focus on the implementation of zero trust security to improve the security within the client company without causing negligent and risky behaviour amongst their employees.
 This does not make the usage of passwords obsolete, but it does make generating difficult passwords obsolete.
 Since it is no longer seen as an added value.
 Obviously there are challenges when implementing zero trust security, as addressed earlier in this article.
 However, the time constraint also means that implementation needs to start now in order to be well protected in the future.
 During the implementation of zero trust security multi factor authentication is implemented as well, which when assessed vital by the indicators will be forced upon the user.

 - J. Clement, 2019: “Internet usage worldwide, statistics & facts” retrieved in February 2020 from: https://www.statista.com/topics/1145/internet-usage-worldwide/